Mazharul Islam Himel

-Mazharul Islam Himel (মাজহারুল ইসলাম হিমেল; born 16 September 1988) is a retired Bangladeshi professional footballer who played as a goalkeeper.
+Mazharul Islam Himel (মাজহারুল ইসলাম হিমেল; born 16 September 1988) is a former Bangladeshi footballer who played as a goalkeeper.
+While playing for the under-17 national football team, Himel joined Badda Jagorani before moving to Dhanmondi Club.
+In 2005, he joined Mohammedan SC.

 Early career

 Himel started playing football while a student at the Azim Uddin High School in Kishoreganj.
 Azim Uddin High School won Kishoreganj, Mymensingh and Dhaka divisional school football championships during Himel's tenure as the goalkeeper there.
 Himel brought victory to the Kishoreganj district football team through a tiebreaker in Bhaluka, Mymensingh for the Kishoreganj district team.

 Club career

-While playing for the under-17 national football team, Himel joined Badda Jagorani before moving to Dhanmondi Club.
-In 2005, he joined Mohammedan SC.
 In his first season at the club, he won the 2005–06 National Football League.
 He won two league titles with Sheikh Jamal Dhanmondi Club, previously known as Dhanmondi Club, and was the club's first choice goalkeeper for almost half a decade following his return in 2013.
 He was also part of the team that finished runners-up in the 2014 IFA Shield, in India.
 In November 2019, Himel was named Mohammedan's captain for the season.